 The system populates the information you enter here into the change log and the manifest.

 This enables the Update IDs and the Pre-Requisites tabs.
 Here you identify the lead incidents from your incident tracking system, if applicable, that identify the updates to the database.

 Enter the primary incident tracking ID associated with the update you want to implement in the Update ID field.

-This field may contain both numeric and alphanumeric characters.
+This field is numeric.
 The system considers the first value in the list to be the primary ID for the project.
 When entering your own incidents:

 Enter the names of the fixes or the update IDs fixed in this project.
 The system logs them to the manifest and includes them when Change Packager copies the project.

 Click Add to add it to the list.